cbquinn/westernRF_WGS/README.md

 # westernRF_WGS
-code used analyses in "Whole genomes inform genetic augmentation strategy of montane red foxes in North America"
+code used analyses in "Whole genomes inform genetic rescue strategy of montane red foxes in North America"

+Citation: